Rothamsted/knetmaps.js/docs/Technical_Guide.md

 # Technical Guide

-**KnetMaps** is a web application that uses cytoscapeJS `v2.4.8`, jQuery and other javascript libraries to visualize network graphs and allow users to interact with them.
+**KnetMaps** is a web application that uses cytoscapeJS, jQuery and other javascript libraries to visualize network graphs and allow users to interact with them.
 It accepts a JSON dataset from the user as input and visualizes it within a container on your web page.

 ### **KnetMaps** components